ITheP/Arksplorer/docs/index.md

 Note that Arksplorer itself checks for new versions on start up, so should also notify you if there is a new version available.

+## What do I need to run it?

+Arksplorer uses .net 6.0 in its latest version.
+Windows often has .net already installed for various versions.
+If you don't have this installed, you can grab it from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (recommend the `Download x64` option under 'Run desktop apps')

 ## Anything else?

 If you want to find out more, want to know how to configure a server to set it up for your users, or check out the source code, you can visit the main [github page](https://github.com/ITheP/Arksplorer).